-- Up to two TruHearing-branded hearing aids every year (one per ear, per year).
+- Routine hearing exams (not covered by Medicare), covered once every year - Unlimited fitting and evaluation for hearing aids - Up to two TruHearing-branded hearing aids every year (one per ear, per year).
 This benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
 Both Advanced and Premium hearing aids are available in rechargeable style options.
 You must see a TruHearing provider to use this benefit.
-Hearing aid services include: - o 60-day trial period - 3-year extended warranty for loss or irreparable damage - 80 batteries per aid for non-rechargeable models - This benefit does not cover any of the following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Hearing aids that are not TruHearingbranded hearing aids - Costs associated with loss and damage warranty claims.
+Hearing aid services include: - o 60-day trial period - 3-year extended warranty for loss or irreparable damage - 80 batteries per aid for nonrechargeable models - Benefit does not include or cover any of the following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Hearing aids that are not TruHearingbranded hearing aids - Costs associated with loss and damage warranty claims

-Costs associated with excluded items are the member's responsibility and not covered by the plan.
+Costs associated with excluded items are the responsibility of the member and not covered by the plan.